waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Tool & Agent Development

 ## A. Pathfinder Overhaul
-- **Problem:** The `pathfinder_lite` tool is critically flawed and cannot reliably navigate maps with elevation changes via `steps` tiles.
-- **Plan:** A full rewrite is necessary.
-Before that, I must conduct a systematic test of the `steps` tile mechanic to establish a ground truth for the new pathfinding logic.
-- **`steps` Tile Test Plan:**
-  1. Manually navigate to a `steps` tile (e.g., Victory Road 1F at (16, 8)).
-  2. Attempt to move from the `steps` tile to all adjacent `ground` and `elevated_ground` tiles.
-Document each allowed and disallowed transition.
-  3. Attempt to move from adjacent `ground` and `elevated_ground` tiles onto the `steps` tile.
-Document each allowed and disallowed transition.
-  4. Use this verified data to rewrite the `pathfinder_lite` movement validation logic.
+- **Status:** The `pathfinder_lite` tool has been successfully updated with logic for ledges and an explicit check against water tiles.
+It is now considered reliable.
+- **Lesson Learned:** The tool's initial failure on Route 22 was not a bug; it correctly reported that no path existed from the upper platform.
+My failure was in not trusting the tool's output and instead assuming it was flawed.
+Future pathfinding failures should first prompt a thorough re-examination of the map for missed obstacles or layout complexities, not an immediate tool rewrite.
+- **`steps` Tile Test Plan (On Hold):** The `steps` tile mechanic still requires systematic testing to perfect the pathfinder's elevation logic.
+This will be addressed when a more complex multi-level area is encountered.